Sathyaseelan-Geo-Spatial-Lab/NRLP/README.md

 This section covers:
 * Building a user-defined subset of link canals,
 * Printing different nodes to the output files,
-* Changing the operating specifications of the dams and link canals, and create new dams and/or link canals, including linking new rivers together.
+* Changing the operating specifications of the dams and link canals, and
+* Creating new dams and/or link canals, including linking new rivers together.

 ##Building a user-defined subset of link canals

 To build a user-defined subset of link canals, open the “links.txt” input file.
 Here are listed all of the link canals in the links database of Higgins et al. (2017).
-Note that while all link canals are listed, #s 27-29 are not currently implemented in the Neo4J tool because they do not related to the deltas studied in Higgins et al. (2017).
+Note that while all link canals are listed, #s 27-29 are not currently implemented in the Neo4J tool because they do not relate to the deltas studied in Higgins et al. (2017).
 Adding functionality for these West Indian links is a topic of future work.

 To turn a subset of link canals on, simply set the keywords “ON” and “OFF” in front of each link accordingly.
 It is not recommended to use find-and-replace to globally change these keywords, as this can change the names of structures (e.g., “Sone Barrage” changes to “SOFFe Barrage” and breaks the link canal in the simulation.